Lightroom ClassOnline Lightroom Editing Tutorials and Course

 If you want to use the mobile version of Lightroom CC you will still need a subscription plan but that’s all bundled in when you subscribe to Lightroom Classic and Photoshop, fortunately.

-What Can Lightroom Do?
-5 Essentials Tools for Photographers
+5 Top Lightroom Tools for Photographers

 Just to give you a hint of the power that Lightroom Classic holds we’ve got 5 of our favourite Lightroom tools to share with you and how they can transform your photos.